Keep graduation rites simple, schools told

 The DepEd also reminded all public schools that expenses for graduation activities should be charged to the school maintenance and operating expenses or MOOE under their 2017 budget.

-Briones said no DepEd personnel should be allowed to collect any graduation fes or any kind of contribution.
+Briones said no DepEd personnel should be allowed to collect any graduation fees or any kind of contribution.